Guitar Capo Buyer's Guide

 A guitar capo acts like an extra finger to press down one or more strings across your fretboard.
 This raises the pitch of each string.
 Changing the pitch of the strings means that you've changed the pitch of your guitar, and that means that you can simplify chord forms, or sing along to a song that is normally out of your vocal range.

-Guitar capos come in several shapes and sizes, but most work like a clamp.
-Press down or squeeze on the clamp to open it, position it where you want it, then release it.
+Guitar capos come in many shapes, sizes, and finishes.
+Most work like a clamp.
+Some use a ratchet mechanism, and a few use cord to hold it in place.
+For the clamp type, you press down or squeeze on the clamp to open it (similar to a clothes pin), position it where you want it, then release it.

 All capos will have firm pliable material on the side that covers the fretboard, with additional padding on the side that presses on the guitar neck.